canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/new-starter-pack.rst

 .. note::
    If ``canonical-sphinx`` is not included under ``extensions`` in your `conf.py`, your project is not on an extension-based starter-pack.
-Follow the guide on :ref:`Updating a pre-extension starter pack project <update-pre-extension-starter-pack>`.
+Follow the guide on :ref:`updating a legacy starter pack project <update-legacy-starter-pack>`.

 Clone the starter pack repository
 ---------------------------------